vlitzke/kitchenflies/DNAseq/XX_PCA/README.md

 Another method?:Also did this with plink: plink --vcf SNPs_clean_ann.vcf.gz --maf 0.05 --recode --alow-extra-chr --r2 --ld-window-kb 1 --ld-window 1000 --ld-window-r2 0 --out SNPs_ld

+but I am unsure with what to do with this output (SNPs_ld)

+so with flies..
+plink --vcf 5_filter/SNPs_clean_ann.vcf.gz --double-id --allow-extra-chr \
+--set-missing-var-ids @:# \
+--indep-pairwise 10 10 0.2 --out 5_filter/plink_flies/flies

+and then
+plink --vcf 5_filter/SNPs_clean_ann.vcf.gz --double-id --allow-extra-chr --set-missing-var-ids @:# \
+--extract 5_filter/plink_flies/flies.prune.in \
+--make-bed --pca --out 5_filter/plink_flies/flies

+from speciation genomics... to make it even with the rest of my LD Pruning.
+(10 kb windows, R2>0.2)

 Unsure about the follwing: